Building Plasma

 • The flatpak-kcm package is for managing support of flatpak applications.

-• The wacomtablet and kwayland-integration applications require plasma5 support.
+• The kwayland-integration application requires plasma5 support.

 Installation of Plasma